-The Kent Archaeological Field School Courses and Roman Holidays PAGES 30-31 The cover picture shows the interior of the Pantheon in Rome, the greatest of all surviving Roman temples, it was built by Hadrian c.
-AD126.
+The Kent Archaeological Field School Courses

+The cover picture shows the interior of the Pantheon in Rome.
+The greatest of all surviving Roman temples, it was built by Hadrian c.
+AD 126.

 The Pantheon must rank with the Parthenon and Saint Sophia as one of the landmarks in architectural history.
 It was dedicated to the seven planetary deities and was in effect an architectural simulacrum of the all-containing cosmos.
 Externally, it is a building of no great account, but internally the Pantheon is unsurpassed, and it was as an interior that the structure was conceived.
-Its survival, almost intact is one of the great miracles of Roman architecture.
+One of the great achievements of Roman architecture, its survival is a miracle.